wiz-sec-public/SITF/IMPLEMENTATION_GUIDE.md

 - Dark/light theme toggle
 - Save/Load flows as JSON files

-**Using the Visualizer:**
+Using the Visualizer:
-1. **Map the Attack**: Drag components and techniques from the palette
+1. Map the Attack: Drag components and techniques from the palette
-2. **Show Progression**: Connect nodes with arrows to show attack flow
+2. Show Progression: Connect nodes with arrows to show attack flow
-3. **Annotate Impact**: Double-click arrows to label with impact types
+3. Annotate Impact: Double-click arrows to label with impact types
-4. **View Details**: Click expansion buttons to see risks and controls
+4. View Details: Click expansion buttons to see risks and controls
-5. **Generate Matrix**: Controls Matrix auto-populates from your diagram
+5. Generate Matrix: Controls Matrix auto-populates from your diagram
-6. **Export Results**: Save as JSON, export as PNG/PDF for reports
+6. Export Results: Save as JSON, export as PNG/PDF for reports

-**Example:** The Shai-Hulud-2 case study below demonstrates this complete process with a real supply chain attack.
+Example: The Shai-Hulud-2 case study below demonstrates this complete process with a real supply chain attack.

 ---